Why Play Sense

 Research has proven that guided imaginary play is the best way children age 2 to 4 learn language, social skills, and self-regulation.
 Play and especially imaginary play is the only way to develop these foundations for learning.

-Play Sense curriculum is developed by Occupational Therapists and parenting experts (and mothers) to teach toddlers important skills like listening, taking turns, focus, collaboration, and creativity – in an age appropriate way.
+Play Sense pre school curriculum is developed by Occupational Therapists and parenting experts (and mothers) to teach toddlers important skills like listening, taking turns, focus, collaboration, and creativity – in an age appropriate way.
 With these skills in place, children can go on to have a meaningful learning journey and lifelong success.

 What are core capacities or super skills?